siruzhong/Time-VLM/README.md

-# TimeMM: Bridging Visual and Textual Modalities for Enhanced Time Series Forecasting
+# Time-VLM: Bridging Time Series and Language via Visuals for Enhanced Forecasting

 ### Usage
 1. Install Python 3.8.
 For convenience, execute the following command.